jasongeslois/jasongeslois.com-site/content/home/experience.md

   description = """
   Responsibilities Include:

-  * Immunization and Vaccine Data Analysis
+  * Data Analysis on Immunizations and Vaccines
   """

 [[experience]]